 Seasonal malaria chemoprevention (SMC) is a highly effective intervention to prevent malaria.
 It involves administering monthly doses of antimalarial drugs to children aged three to 59 months during peak malaria transmission seasons.

-In practice: Malaria Consortium is a leading implementer of SMC, having been a primary actor in initial pilots in 2014.
-Our SMC programme delivered across Burkina Faso, Chad, Nigeria and Togo is top rated by GiveWell for its cost-effectiveness.
-We are also undertaking research studies in Mozambique, South Sudan and Uganda to understand if SMC is feasible and acceptable in these new geographies.
+In practice: Malaria Consortium is a leading implementer of SMC, having been a primary actor in initial pilots from 2013-2014.
+Our SMC programme implemented in Burkina Faso, Chad, Mozambique, Nigeria, South Sudan, Togo and Uganda is top rated by GiveWell for its cost-effectiveness.
+We are also providing technical assistance for SMC in Côte d'Ivoire.

 Limiting the ability of mosquitoes or other insects to spread disease in endemic areas is one of the core strategies to control and eliminate malaria and other vector-borne diseases such as dengue and lymphatic filariasis.